TadiT7/treble_experimentations_wiki/Nokia-1.md

 Wi-Fi Hotspot didn't work on Bluetooth mode.

 On files app.
 When showing Internal storage cause the app force stop once or many times.

+Google Play services crashes a lot.

+Camera works, but bad (additonal lighting) because it's uses Camera2 API to make the camera works.
+But it's bad.

 This is an Android Go phone too.
 So any feature that Android Go optimizes will go along with stock ROM.